South Korea: Bird DNA found in engines of crashed Jeju jet – DW – 01/27/2025

 What did the report say?

-It did not mention if the engines had stopped working in the moments leading up to the crash.
+It did not mention if the engines had stopped working at the moment leading up to the crash.

 Data from the recorder shows that the air traffic control tower warned the pilots against potential bird strikes after giving it clearance to land.
 A minute later, both voice and data recording systems on board failed.